 please send an email to: email@example.com.

-Information about some of my education and training in the arts can be found on the here.
+Information about some of my education and training in the arts can be found here.